 Correct Gun Pressure to Spray Finishes

 Either you’re giving the base coat or just applying a clear coat.
-When it’s the base coat, you should maintain at about 26 to 29 PSI.
+When it’s the base coat, you should maintain it at about 26 to 29 PSI.
 It means dial reading any PSI between that and pull the trigger for base coats.
 But for clear coats, we always prefer increasing it by 2 or 3 PSI.
 This gives better atomization and flow-out.

 Some Essential Tips – When Spraying with a Gun